Smoked salmon dip recipe can be made, I am not exaggerating, in five minutes. Are you ready, stop-watch in hand?

 Only then you should not enjoy it on crackers; a small portion of artisan bread would be okay.

 This page was last updated by Bernard Preston on 4th February, 2021.

 Well now five years after I first wrote this blog, the train has stopped and I have alighted in Hilton, South Africa; and I cannot easily get the fresh salmon that we enjoyed weekly in Holland.
 Retirement has its downside; no fish market.
 Scotland, Norway and the North Atlantic are a long way off.
 We have to make do with pilchards.

-I can't say I like most of the cookery programs on television these days; they make the daily meal so complicated and time consuming that many I suspect resort to convenience food.
+I cannot say I like most of the cookery programs on television these days; they make the daily meal so complicated and time-consuming that many I suspect resort to convenience food.

-Extra virgin olive oil is also anti inflammatory; these are the kinds of foods we should be enjoying daily, especially if we have a lot of aches and pains.
+Extra virgin olive oil is also anti-inflammatory; these are the kinds of foods we should be enjoying daily, especially if we have a lot of aches and pains.

 That took you four minutes to prepare, now

 Unplug the blender, scrape out the remains, and now go on and make a MOUTABEL Baba Ghannouj dip.
 Put off by the name?
 It only takes ten minutes.
 Your guests will be on their knees pleading for your recipes.